 - We store some information in your browser's local storage, because of the way the site works.
 There's not much in it except if you're trying to reply to a post.
 That's like the "shopping cart" example in the Information Commissioner's advice and does not require consent.

 - We use Google Analytics to collect traffic statistics.
 This is configured in a way that means it does not require consent We have a data processing agreement with Google, we have enabled IP anonymization/masking, disabled data sharing, and are not using any other google services in combination with Google Analytics.

 - We use Google and Facebook's code to allow you to log in.
 They store a few third-party cookies, of their own, but before you've logged in they don't know who you are.
 If you are concerned about these, you can install a privacy blocker such as Ghostery and still use the site (but it helps if you donate).

 Once you log in, you're giving us consent to do the following.

 - We store more information in your local storage.
 Part of this is so that you don't need to log in as often, and the rest is to speed up the site (it's a cache).

 - We show jobs ads from WhatJobs, both on the site and in emails.
 We'd prefer not to, but we don't raise enough from donations alone to keep going.
-We don't pass them any information at all unless you click on one of the job links, not even your IP address, but not your personal information.
+We don't pass them any information at all unless you click on one of the job links, not even your IP address.